votejainism/jainism-party/README.md

 timeparty.uk/wp-content/uploads/2018/07/TimeParty-Constitution-rev22254.pdf

 A financial scheme is also required.
+Here is the model financial scheme provided by the commission:-
+electoralcommission.org.uk/__data/assets/word_doc/0007/68317/doc-financial-rp.doc

 Here are some links to the financial schemes of some already registered parties:-

-electoralcommission.org.uk/__data/assets/word_doc/0007/68317/doc-financial-rp.doc
 nhaparty.org/wp-content/uploads/2013/01/Financial-scheme-2017.pdf
 somethingnew.org.uk/about/documents/financial-scheme